Audi supports the ideas from young talent at One Young World

 Audi AG and the Audi Environmental Foundation sponsor young talent

-This year, AUDI AG is sending eleven young employees from their various global headquarters to the One Young World Summit as delegates.
+This year, AUDI AG is sending ten young employees from their various global headquarters to the One Young World Summit as delegates.
 At the summit, they will have the chance to connect with kindred spirits, experts and mentors.
 After the summit, Audi will support its employees in implementing their ideas.
 Social engagement is a key value at Audi, which is why the Audi Environmental Foundation is sponsoring an additional 15 young people from around the world.
 The scholars had the opportunity to apply for a stipend from the foundation, which is granted together with One Young World.
 Afterwards, the Audi Environmental Foundation plans a long-term partnership with the scholars.

 Emmanuel and the cigarette butt Ecofilter

-Emmanuel Acosta is another one of the delegates.
+Emmanuel Acosta is one of the delegates.
 The 27-year old Mexican collects discarded cigarette butts and, in collaboration with ECOFILTER, helps to turn the pollution into something useful.
 ECOFILTER removes all toxins from the stubs and uses the recycled material to make notebooks, boxes or flowerpots.
 “I work in central operational management.
 I am very passionate about my job at Audi Mexico,” says Emmanuel, “and I have the same passion for this project.”

 One cigarette butt pollutes 50 liters of water